variousauthors/the-valley/NEXTSTEPS.md

        - for now just add it, since we aren't actually limited to 16 tiles atm
      - [] decide what to do with the stairs in the desert and wire them up
      - [] create the isolated town near the desert
+- [x] connect underworld 88x46 and add a sub-overworld map for that

 [x] use tileD map editor and write an import script to convert the json data to map data [x] fill up 32kb with interlinked map data to explore